 In summer, Florida temperature can rise to 95/105F with oppressive humidity.
 Britannia’s AC now keeps the inside of the boat at a nice dry 75F.
 Cool dry air (or very occasionally heat in winter), spreads evenly throughout the interior and no area is warmer or cooler than any other.

 The total cost for one unit was around $2,000, including pipes, plywood, wire, and vents.
 This of course did not include my labor, but on a boat, that’s supposed to be fun!

 Later I fitted a second unit in the forward section of the boat, blowing cool air into the fo’c’sle, port cabin and forward head/shower bathroom.
 I built plywood ducting “straight through,” the same as the aft installation, but with a crossover trunking into the bathroom on the port side.
 Air is also deflected into the saloon, to assist the aft unit.

 Both units work independently, except for the common seawater pump that feeds one unit, even if the other is switched off.
 This provides great flexibility.
 When there are just the two of us on the boat, we sometimes switch the forward unit off or close the vents into the two forward cabins.
 This has the benefit of blowing more cool air into the other areas.

 The electrical draw from both units is too high for a single shorepower cable, so I ran a second shore cable into a new AC breaker panel.
 I needed this anyway to handle our electric kettle, toaster, microwave, and washer/dryer.
 I also had to modify the wiring from the 6.5kv generator to feed both panels when running the air conditioners on generator power.

-Even though we tend to take our air conditioning for granted now, it is still one of the best investments we have made on our boat
+Even though we tend to now take our air conditioning for granted, it is still one of the best investments we have made to Britannia.